Christian-Krupa/project-kickstart-assemble/README.md

 If you dont't like the command line you can use an alternative called [grunt-devtools](https://github.com/vladikoff/grunt-devtools) for the Chrome browser to start the grunt tasks.

 1. Download the [Grunt Devtools extension for Chrome Developer Tools](https://chrome.google.com/webstore/detail/grunt-devtools/fbiodiodggnlakggeeckkjccjhhjndnb?hl=en) from the Chrome Web Store.
-2. Global install via `npm install grunt-devtools -g`.
+2. Global install via `npm install -g grunt-devtools`.
 3. Run `grunt-devtools` in a directory with a Gruntfile.
 4. Open Chrome Devtools and find the __Grunt tab__.
 Your grunt tasks should now be accessible from within Chrome.